Edge-Stable Equimatchable Graphs: Definitions and Preliminaries

 The following is a consequence of the results in \cite{Plummer} (although it is not explicitly mentioned in this paper) and will guide us through our characterization.

-\begin{thm}\cite{Plummer} A 2-connected equimatchable graph is either factor-critical or bipartite or $K_{2t}$ for some $t\geq 1$. \end{thm}
+\begin{thm}\cite{Plummer} A 2-connected equimatchable graph is either factor-critical or bipartite or $K_{2t}$ for some $t\geq 2$. \end{thm}

-One can easily observe that the equimatchability of $K_{2t}$ is lost when an edge is removed, hence $K_{2t}$ is not $\ESE$.
+We aim at characterizing all $\ESE$-graphs apart from $K_1$ and $K_2$ which are assumed to be $\ESE$ by convention.
+One can easily observe that for $t\geq 2$, the equimatchability of $K_{2t}$ is lost when an edge is removed, hence, $K_{2t}$ is not $\ESE$.
 It follows that $\ESE$-graphs can be studied under three categories: 2-connected factor-critical, 2-connected bipartite and those having a cut vertex.
-Note that a bipartite graph can not be factor-critical, hence 2-connected factor-critical $\ESE$-graphs and 2-connected bipartite $\ESE$-graphs form a partition of 2-connected $\ESE$-graphs into two disjoint subclasses.
-However, an $\ESE$-graph with a cut-vertex can be either factor-critical, or bipartite, or none of them.
-Therefore a separate characterization of each one of these three categories would lead to a full characterization of all $\ESE$-graphs with some overlaps (some graphs belonging to two categories).
-However, by showing in Section \ref{sec: ESE-graphs with a cut vertex} that $\ESE$-graphs with a cut vertex are bipartite, we provide a characterization containing only two exclusive cases: (2-connected) factor-critical $\ESE$-graphs (Section \ref{sec:FC ESE}) and bipartite $\ESE$-graphs (Section \ref{sec: bip ESE}).
+Note that a bipartite graph can not be factor-critical, hence, 2-connected factor-critical $\ESE$-graphs and 2-connected bipartite $\ESE$-graphs form a partition of 2-connected $\ESE$-graphs into two disjoint subclasses.
+On the other hand, an $\ESE$-graph with a cut vertex could be either factor-critical, or bipartite, or none of them.
+Therefore, a separate characterization of each one of these three categories would lead to a full characterization of all $\ESE$-graphs with possibly some overlaps (some graphs belonging to two categories).
+However, by showing in Section \ref{sec: ESE-graphs with a cut vertex} that $\ESE$-graphs with a cut vertex are bipartite, we provide a characterization of all $\ESE$-graphs containing only two exclusive cases: (2-connected) factor-critical $\ESE$-graphs (Section \ref{sec:FC ESE}) and bipartite $\ESE$-graphs (Section \ref{sec: bip ESE}).